 Analyzing ... warning • This hardware feature is not supported on Chrome OS • android/app/src/main/AndroidManifest.xml:4:33 • unsupported_chrome_os_hardware

-This functionality is still under development, but check back here for instructions on how you can make this functionality work with you Chrome OS targeted Flutter app soon.
+This functionality is still under development, but check back here for instructions on how you can make this functionality work with your Chrome OS targeted Flutter app.